From dyes to flavorings, many people are becoming increasingly aware of the ingredients in their food.

 Although most studies to date show no harmful effects of titanium dioxide consumption, few long-term human studies are available.
 Therefore, more research is needed to better understand its role in human health (

 Titanium dioxide is classified as a Group 2B carcinogen as animal studies have linked its inhalation to lung tumor development.
-However, no research shows that titanium dioxide in food harms your health.
+However, no research has shown that titanium dioxide in food harms your health.

 In the United States, products can contain no more than 1% titanium dioxide in weight, and due to its excellent light-scattering abilities, food manufacturers only need to use small amounts to achieve desirable results (

-Children under the age of 10 consume the most of this additive, with an average of 0.08 mg per pound (0.18 mg per kg) of body weight per day.
+Children under 10 years old consume the most of this additive, with an average of 0.08 mg per pound (0.18 mg per kg) of body weight per day.

 This is due to the higher intake of pastries and candies by children, as well as their small body size (

 Due to the limited research available, there is no Acceptable Daily Intake (ADI) for titanium dioxide.
 However, an in-depth review by the European Food Safety Authority found no adverse effects in rats that consumed 1,023 mg per pound (2,250 mg per kg) per day (17).

 Children consume the most titanium dioxide due to its high prevalence in candies and pastries.
 More research is needed before an ADI can be established.

 - Oral consumption.
 There are no known side effects.